-On the above factual and legal premises, the report's operative paragraphs on "targets of investigation" endeavoured to fulfill the unstated underlying purpose of its terms of reference by using "the number of Khmer Rouge leaders" to be tried to indicate the extent of the intended suspect targeting within the Khmer Rouge "hierarchical structure."275 Discussing the possibility of bringing Khmer Rouge "leaders" to justice, it reiterated that atrocities "were committed by thousands of individuals, with varying levels of responsibility across the country,"276 but endorsed position that "low-level cadre ...who actually committed various atrocities" should not be considered "leaders" and should thus not be considered for prosecution for their crimes.277 Turning to "senior leaders" 278 and "leaders" generally, 279 it declared that both should be considered candidates for prosecution,280 but with the crucial and absolute proviso that no one should be prosecuted simply because they held formal leadership positions.
+On the above factual and legal premises, the report's operative paragraphs on "targets of investigation" endeavoured to fulfill the unstated underlying purpose of its terms of reference by using "the number of Khmer Rouge leaders" to be tried to indicate the extent of the intended suspect targeting within the Khmer Rouge "hierarchical structure."278 Discussing the possibility of bringing Khmer Rouge "leaders" to justice, it reiterated that atrocities "were committed by thousands of individuals, with varying levels of responsibility across the country," 279 but endorsed position that "low-level cadre ...who actually committed various atrocities" should not be considered "leaders" and should thus not be considered for prosecution for their crimes.
+280 Turning to "senior leaders" 281 and "leaders" generally, 282 it declared that both should be considered candidates for prosecution, 283 but with the crucial and absolute proviso that no one should be prosecuted simply because they held formal leadership positions.
 It warned that "the list of top governmental and party officials may not correspond with the list of persons most responsible for serious violations of human rights in that certain top governmental leaders may have been removed from knowledge and decision-making; and others not in the chart of senior leaders may have played a significant role in the atrocities.
-This seems especially true with respect to certain leaders at the zonal level, as well as officials of torture and interrogation centres such as Tuol Sleng" (S21).281 Instead of any legally unsound formalistic approach, it recommended that the:
+This seems especially true with respect to certain leaders at the zonal level, as well as officials of torture and interrogation centres such as Tuol Sleng" (S21).284 Instead of any legally unsound formalistic approach, it recommended that the:

-tribunal focus upon those persons most responsible for the most serious violations of human rights during the reign of Democratic Kampuchea.
+tribunal focus upon those persons most responsible for the most serious violations of human rights during the reign of

+Democratic Kampuchea.
 This would include senior leaders with responsibility over the abuses as well as those at lower levels who are directly implicated in the most serious atrocities.
 We do not wish to offer a numerical limit on the number of such persons who could be targets of investigation.
-It is, nonetheless, the sense of the Group from its consultations and research that the number of persons to be tried might well be in the range of some 20 to $30.^{282}$
+It is, nonetheless, the sense of the Group from its consultations and research that the number of persons to be tried might well be in the range of some 20 to 30^{285}

 This recommendation should be interpreted in the light of the background part of the report and the overall context in which it was formulated.
 It seems clear the import was that targets for prosecution should be senior and other leaders most responsible for crimes, with senior leaders understood as referring to members of the Standing and Central Committees, and other leaders understood as referring to additional figures who were not necessarily members of these top committees, but were heads or members of other committees leading other units, including but not only at the zonal level, among them the S21 Committee and DK government ministries.
-In other words, they should be selected on the basis of their de facto culpability from the upper and intermediate echelons of the regime, but not from the lowest levels, i.e., that of hands-on perpetrators.
+In other words, they should be selected on the basis of their de facto culpability from the upper and intermediate echelons of the regime, but normally not from the lowest levels, i.e., that of hands-on perpetrators, although the phrase "most responsible" did not legally rule out that possibility in the case of an extraordinarily culpable perpetrator at that level, if such existed.286